dfki-ric/ugv_nav4d/README.md

 The test executables are in the folder: `build/src/test/`.

 ---
-# ROS 2 Humble Test Environment with Gazebo Fortress
+# ROS 2 Humble Test Environment with Turtlebot3 and Husky

-This provides instructions for setting up a test environment using **Gazebo Fortress** and **ROS 2 Humble**.
+This provides instructions for setting up a test environment using **Gazebo Fortress** for Husky and **Gazebo Classic** for Turtlebot3 with **ROS 2 Humble**.
 The setup includes configurations for using the Husky robot and ensures that the necessary resources are in place for smooth operation.

 ## Prerequisites